Ebimsv/Machine_Learning_Course/README.md

     - Set types (set)
     - Boolean type
     - Binary types
-- List:
+- List
-    - Different types of creating list:
+    - Different types of creating list
         - Using square brackets and comma-separated values
         - Using the list() constructor
         - Using the range() function
         - Using a list comprehension
         - Creating an empty list and then adding items
     - Indexing and Slicing in list
-    - List methods:
+    - List methods
         - append()
         - insert()
         - remove()